chuckstack/chuckstack.github.io/src-ls/introduction.md

 - requirements are different
 - user training is different

 > The majority of the web is filled with single-purpose and web-scale development practices.
 The world of small and medium organization data and process management is severely underserved.
-The chuck-stack aims to better support to such an important group.
+The chuck-stack aims to better support such an important group.
 >
 > \- *Chuck Boecking*